.zshrc from scratch

 (There are details I’m glossing over here; if you’re interested you should check the “Autoloading Functions” section of man zshmisc.)

-Using this trick, we can move all our completion code into an autoloaded completion-setup function, which we will trigger and unload the first time we hit Tab.
+Using this trick, we can move all our completion code into an autoloaded completion-setup function, and wait until the user hits Tab for the first time.
+Here is the full functions/completion-setup if you’re curious on how that works.

 I could have enabled all these options at the start on a single long line, but that would have made them hard to read.
 Using three lines worth now, I’m adding some more: